enif77/EFrtScript/docs/libs/core-ext/pick.md

 - Stack image: `(xu ... x1 x0 u -- xu ... x1 x0 xu)`

 Removes u.
 Copy the xu to the top of the stack.
 0 PICK is equivalent to DUP.
 1 PICK is equivalent to OVER.

+See the [Forth standard description](https://forth-standard.org/standard/core/PICK) for more info.